freeman921/VideoSync/README.md

 # VideoSync
 Syncronize your videos with friends !
 Watch together and have fun!
+This project is designed to syncronize a same video in multiple local direcotries.

-This project is built by Visual Studio 2010, written in C#, so you will need to install .NET 4.0 first.
+It is built by Visual Studio 2010, written in C#, so you will need to install .NET 4.0 first.

 The program is highly bundled with the video player,